-The Finish Referee must remain at the finish from the beginning of the official inspection time until the end of a training/event throughout the training and the race.
+The Finish Referee must remain at the finish from the beginning of the official inspection time until the end of a training/event.

 - He makes sure that all the regulations for the organisation of the finish and the finish in-run and out-run are properly observed. - He supervises the finish controller, the timing and the crowd control in the finish area. - He must be able to communicate immediately with the Jury at all times. - He reports the names of the competitors who did not finish to the Referee and informs the Jury of all infringements against the rules.